-Unlike some cities, Lake Charles isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lake Charles are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Charles is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lake Charles is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lake Charles who work in office and administrative support (11.82%), sales jobs (11.59%), and food service (8.77%).

 Lake Charles is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.19 minutes getting to work every day.

 In terms of college education, Lake Charles is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.53% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Lake Charles in 2018 was $29,254, which is wealthy relative to Louisiana, and middle income relative to the rest of the US.
 This equates to an annual income of $117,016 for a family of four.
 However, Lake Charles contains both very wealthy and poor people as well.